FerasBouteraa/EngineeringInnovator/README.md

 ## 📝 Projects
 - **Formula Student** Suspension & Steering for the DMU Formula Student team

-## 🎓 Assignment Highlights
+## 🎓 Key Reports
-- These are selected works from my third-year Mechanical Engineering modules: [Click Here](./Assignment%20Highlights)
+- These are selected works from my third-year Mechanical Engineering modules: [Click Here](./)

 ## 💻 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/feras-b-151797288)